omni-us/jsonargparse/README.rst

 raise a *TypeError: File is not writeable* exception.
 For more information of all the mode flags supported, refer to the documentation of the :class:`.Path` class.

+Types created with :func:`.path_type` have as base class  :class:`.Path`.
+This class implements the ``os.PathLike`` protocol, using the absolute version as the actual path, thus for the previous example:

+.. doctest:: paths
+    :skipif: os.name != "posix"

+    >>> os.fspath(cfg.databases.info)  # doctest: +ELLIPSIS
+    '/.../app/data/info.db'

 The content of a file that a :class:`.Path` instance references can be read by using the :py:meth:`.Path.get_content` method.
 For the previous example would be